 These are a little hard to describe.
 They consist of two metal wire circles spaced ten or so inches apart by vertical metal posts.
-A cylinder of netting is attached to the bottom circle and then again to a metal ring which wraps loosely around the vertical supports.
+A cylinder of netting is attached to the bottom circle and then again to a metal ring that wraps loosely around the vertical supports.
 A harness is then attached to the free metal ring.
 The crabs can then run freely into the trap.
 When the trap is pulled, the metal ring pulls of the netting, creating a complete enclosure.

 As far as function, these traps fish very similar to rings.
 The crabs are free to come and go as they please.
 The main difference is that once you begin to pull the trap, no crabs can leave.
-Much like the rings, these should be check fairly often.
+Much like the rings, these should be checked fairly often.

-I know this term is used broadly to classify most all crab traps, but here I am talking more specifically about door style traps.
+I know this term is used broadly to classify most all crab traps, but here I am talking more specifically about door-style traps.
 They come in all shapes and sizes.
 These traps are completely enclosed on all sides, with one-way doors being the only entrance.
 Once a crab is in, he is in for good, hopefully.
 The truth is, many crabs escape from these traps.
-Sure, the number is less than open traps, but its not zero.
+Sure, the number is less than open traps, but it's not zero.
 Doors can get propped open by other crabs, can get wedges open if the trap settles in the sand, sway open if the trap is resting unevenly on a rock or other debris, or even swung open by a strong current.
 The most effective style is therefore one with both doors and inclined ramps leading up to the doors.
 Spacing the entrances off the bottom of the trap eliminates many of the before mentioned issues.
 Additionally, look for traps with the most doors.
-More doors equals more crabs.
+More doors equal more crabs.
 One last thing I have been told, though never tested, is that circular traps are more effective.
-Apparently the crabs have an easier time circumnavigating a round object when looking for a route in than they do with a square object.
+Apparently, the crabs have an easier time circumnavigating a round object when looking for a route than they do with a square object.
 Who knows.

-One definite plus, although it is not necessary, is a bungee operated hatch on the top of the trap to allow easy access inside.
+One definite plus, although it is not necessary, is a bungee-operated hatch on the top of the trap to allow easy access inside.
 Those crab doors trap your hand almost as well as the crabs, and trying to pull an angry crab back out that door is even worse.
 These easy-open hatches will make checking and collecting crabs a breeze.

 Round or square though, these traps fish much more slowly than the ones previously listed.
 This is simply because the crabs have a harder time finding a way in.
 Once inside though, it is much harder for them to escape.
 As a result, these traps can be left out for a long time.
-A few thing to keep in mind: once the bait is gone, no more crabs will join the party.
+A few things to keep in mind: once the bait is gone, no more crabs will join the party.
 Also, some states have regulations regarding leaving traps out overnight.

-Functionwise, these traps fall into the preceding category, but since they are likely the most common of all traps, I figured I would address them separately.
+Function-wise, these traps fall into the preceding category, but since they are likely the most common of all traps, I figured I would address them separately.

 These pots are a collapsible version of a door-style trap.
 They are arguably one of the best values in crab fishing.
 They do have many shortcomings though, most of which can be fixed with rather inexpensive modifications.

 The first issue is durability.
 I find that these traps demonstrate Murphy's Law as well as anything.
 Since this trap is made to come apart, it will, and usually when you least want it to.
-Unless the collapsible feature is a definite must have for you, I would suggest using a pair of pliers to pinch each of the attachment points to ensure the thing stays in one piece.
-In the case that you want to be able to fold them down in the off season, try using zip ties to assist with support.
-These will hold the pots firmly together, and can then be cut at season's end, allowing the trap to be folded up and stored conveniently.
+Unless the collapsible feature is a definite must-have for you, I would suggest using a pair of pliers to pinch each of the attachment points to ensure the thing stays in one piece.
+In the case that you want to be able to fold them down in the off-season, try using zip ties to assist with support.
+These will hold the pots firmly together, and can then be cut at the season's end, allowing the trap to be folded up and stored conveniently.